rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauSelectionTool.rst

    * - CutPt
      - PtRegion
-     - accepting taus within pt regions, each `odd` in the vector is a lower bound, each `even` is an upper bound
+     - accepting taus within pt regions (in GeV), each `odd` in the vector is a lower bound, each `even` is an upper bound

    * -
      - PtMin
-     - accepting taus with a pt above a lower bound
+     - accepting taus with a pt above a lower bound (in GeV)

    * -
      - PtMax
-     - accepting taus with a pt below an upper bound
+     - accepting taus with a pt below an upper bound (in GeV)

    * - CutAbsEta
      - AbsEtaRegion